rest-assured/rest-assured/README.md

 ## News
+* 2022-05-24: REST Assured 5.1.0 is released.
+The biggest change is that the [Spring MockMvc Module](https://github.com/rest-assured/rest-assured/wiki/Usage#spring-mock-mvc-module) now supports Spring Framework 6 and Jakarta API's.
+See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2022-04-06: REST Assured 5.0.1 is released that fixes a bug introduced in the previous version.
 See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2022-03-25: REST Assured 5.0.0 is released which adds support for Groovy 4.
 See [release notes](https://github.com/rest-assured/rest-assured/wiki/ReleaseNotes50) and [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
-* 2022-02-11: REST Assured 4.5.1 is released.
-It fixes a bug that accidentally required both Jakarta EE _and_ JAXB to be in the classpath at the same time under certain conditions.
-See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.

 [Older News](https://github.com/rest-assured/rest-assured/wiki/OldNews)